 But defining cybersecurity workforce requirements can be a difficult task, especially for those who are not familiar with what IT operations and security professionals do on a daily basis.
-Furthermore, it's often not very clear who is supposed to be doing what- traditional IT operations perform some essential security tasks for the enterprise, while there specific and highly-focused tasks performed by cybersecurity professionals.
+Furthermore, it's often not very clear who is supposed to be doing what-traditional IT operations perform some essential security tasks for the enterprise, while there are specific and highly-focused tasks performed by cybersecurity professionals.

-In this section, you will find the essential tasks which everyone in the enterprise needs to be doing, as well as the tasks which IT operations and mission-critical cybersecurity professionals must focus on.
+This section delineates the essential tasks which everyone in the enterprise needs to be doing, as well as the tasks which IT operations and mission-critical cybersecurity professionals must focus on.